 In December 2014 Alphabetti found a new venue, in the basement of 18 New Bridge Street, which opened in March 2015.
 Since that time Alpahbetti have become embedded in the city's cultural scene giving a home to hundreds of local artists as both a place to socialise and to showcase their work.
 As a company in our own right we have produced in-house productions which have been both well-received and critically acclaimed and have established us within the region as an exciting and well-respected theatre company producing high-quality work and comissioning talented new writers.

-In March 2017 Alphabetti were given our eviction notice and so we have cleared up and packed away our little basement in search of a new venue.
-We have appointed a board to help us on this new journey and we are set to become a charitable incorporated organisation.
+In March 2017 Alphabetti were given our eviction notice and so cleared up and packed away our little basement in search of a new venue.
+We appointed a board to help us on this new journey and since have become a charitable incorporated organisation.
+After much searching we finally found our new home on St James' Boulavard and after a lot of hard work, hours of help from many kind volunteers and the amazing lads at Tilt Newcastle, a million tins of paint and some tremendous enthuism we finally opened our doors on the 1st of September 2017.